iu-parfunc/bazel/DETERMINISM.md

    ```

 4. Start the Bazel server, setting the `DETTRACE` environment variable to the
-   location of `dettrace` on your machine.
+   location of the determism-sandbox on your machine.
 For example:

    ```
-   $ DETTRACE=/path/to/dettrace bazel info
+   $ DETTRACE=/path/to/cloudseal bazel info
    ```

 5. Run `bazel` as you normally would!
 To verify that it is actually using
-   `dettrace`, you can pass the `--subcommands` flag to `bazel build` to
+   `cloudseal`, you can pass the `--subcommands` flag to `bazel build` to
-   see the individually subprocesses being wrapped by `dettrace`.
+   see the individually subprocesses being wrapped by `cloudseal`.

 # Things built

 Here is a list of large-ish projects that I have successfully managed to build
-using Bazel + `dettrace`.
+using Bazel + `cloudseal`.
 Most of these projects were taken from
 https://github.com/bazelbuild/bazel/wiki/Bazel-Users#open-source-projects-using-bazel:

 1. `abseil-cpp`: https://github.com/abseil/abseil-cpp